Some frequently asked questions about the Offa’s Dyke Path, Association and Centre

 Q. How do I join the Association and what does it cost?

 A. As a charity, we rely on members support for the operation of the Association and it’s work.
 Individual membership is £20 per year with joint / family membership £25 per year.
-You can join online from this website or request an application form from the Centre.
-Charity and community not for profit groups can also join for £20 per year.
-Members receive a Newletter each spring and autumn and are entitled to attend the Annual General Meeting.
+You can join online from this website Charity and community not for profit groups can also join for £20 per year.
+Members receive the ODA’s Annual Review each spring in pdf format with hard copy available at cost for members who prefer that format.

 Q. How do I advertise my property as a B&B for Walkers on your website?